 Colorado does allow for exemplary or punitive damages if the defamatory act is intentional or malicious.
 Punitive damages are intended to punish the wrongdoer and discourage future behavior.
 However, Colorado has a cap on exemplary damages and cannot exceed the amount of compensatory damages awarded.

-Due to our nationwide network of attorneys, Kelly / Warner can handle Colorado defamation cases.
+Due to our nationwide network of attorneys, RM Warner Law can handle Colorado defamation cases.
 Click here to learn more about our Internet defamation legal practice.
 Or, Contact us.